OrbisNet/Faith/README.md

 # Faith
 Faith is a request redirector that reroutes traffic from Sony's scehttp lib to your own custom server.
+OUTDATED!!!!
+Gonna post another tutorial later
 ## How Does This Work?
 We hook into sceHttpCreateConnectionWithURL and sceHttpCreateRequestWithURL, then modify the URL passed to those functions with a custom one.